ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 Here, the `Condition`s are applied to methods, so their `lambda`s both include `self`.
 In `withdraw` you see multiple `Condition`s applied within one `requires` decorator.

-The Eiffel approach is an improvement over placing the validation code at the beginning of each function body.
-It's an improvement over what traditional Python functions do (assuming they check their arguments).
+The Eiffel approach is an improvement over duplicating validation code at the beginning of each function body, i.e., what traditional Python functions do (assuming they _do_ check their arguments).
-The `@requires` clearly shows that the arguments are constrained.
-`Condition`s reduce duplicated code.
+The `@requires` clearly shows that the arguments are constrained, and `Condition`s reduce duplicated code.

-DbC definitely helps, but it has limitations:
+DbC helps, but it has limitations:

 1. A programmer can forget to use `requires`, or choose to perform argument checks by hand if DbC doesn't make sense to them.
 2. Validations are spread throughout your system.
-   Using `Condition` centralizes the logic, but making changes still risks missing updates on functions.
+   Using `Condition` reduces logic duplication, but making changes still risks missing updates on functions.

 ## Centralizing Validation into Custom Types